 However, when the intensity of one of the sidebands is reduced due to absorption, the beating signal is non-zero and results in the introduction of another AC signal in addition to the DC background.
 Amplitude of the AC signal can, therefore, be interpreted as reliant on the absorption intensity.

 For this reason, it is of key importance in FMS is to take care when positioning the modulated laser’s emission spectrum in respect to the absorption profile – so that one of the sidebands stands for the wavelength of much greater absorption than the other.
 This technique is rarely utilized but is, nevertheless, extremely sensitive.

 Figure 8.
 Principle of FMS.
 Left: modulated signals show the light sidebands, however, without absorption, the resulting signal is DC.
 Right: with one of the sidebands aligned with an absorption line, the detected signal shows an additional AC modulation.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics